 The parking lot where employees park their personal vehicles has recently been set with railroad ties to separate the roadway from the parking area.
 The parking lot is not lighted.
 We have asked management many times to provide lighting for safety; the company has elected not to provide lighting.

 I fell on my right side, injuring my right shoulder, right hip and right knee.

 Do I have a valid claim for injury compensation beyond what is covered by Arizona’s workers compensation law?
-If so, what is the best course of action I should consider?

-Disclaimer: Information provided in our response is NOT formal legal advice.
+Disclaimer: Our response is not formal legal advice and does not create an attorney-client relationship.
 It is generic legal information based on the very limited information provided.
-Under no circumstances should the information in our response, or anywhere else on this site be relied upon when deciding the proper course of a legal matter.
-Our response does NOT create an attorney-client relationship.
-Always get a formal case review from a licensed attorney in your area.
+Do not rely upon the information in our response, or anywhere else on this site, when deciding the proper course of a legal matter.
+Always get a personalized case review from a local attorney.

 In most cases, you are not permitted to sue your employer.
 Workers’ compensation laws are generally no fault, making a determination as to whether the employer’s or the employee’s negligent behavior caused the problem irrelevant.
 But there are exceptions, so you should speak to a P.I. lawyer in your state as soon as possible.

 If they had a construction/paving/etc. company who negligently performed work in the parking lot you may be able to go after them.
 Or if the leasor improperly maintained the property by not lighting it, they could be negligent.

 The above is general information.
 Laws change frequently, and across jurisdictions.
-You should get a personalized case evaluation from an attorney licensed in your state.
+You should get a personalized case evaluation from a licensed attorney.
 Find a local attorney to give you a free case review here , or call (888) 647-2490.